emojifreak/qemu-arm-image-builder/README.md

 # build-gpt-autopkgtest-qemu-debian.sh
 Builds a autopkgtest QEMU testbed for amd64, i386, arm64, armhf, armel, and ppc64el architectures.
 The script also supports sysvinit-core as /sbin/init and btrfs root partition of the QEMU testbed.
 Devuan testbed can also be made.
+I see build-gpt-autopkgtest-qemu-debian.sh as a temporary alternative to autopkgtest-build-qemu until it includes support for armxx and ppc64el.
+Another QEMU bootable image builder for Debian is available as [qemu-sbuild-utils](https://www.kvr.at/posts/qemu-sbuild-utils-01-sbuild-with-qemu/)